SITE MENU

 Set in a moat on top of a flatish mound, Rothesay Castle is a good example of a circular curtain wall with 4 round towers.
 The Pigeon Tower is still in reasonable condition, but much of the eastern side of the donjon is the result of 19th century rebuilding.
 Saint Michael's chapel dates from the 16th century and is located in the courtyard.

-Opening hours are as follows: April to September daily 9.30am to 5.30pm.
-Rest of the year open 9.30am to 4.30pm (closed Thursday & Friday).
+Usually open April to October daily 9.30am to 5.30pm.
+Rest of the year open 10am to 4pm (closed Thursday & Friday).
+Look out for the swans.
 Telephone 01700 502691.
 Admission charge.
-Historic Scotland.
+Historic Environment Scotland.

-Rothesay Castle
+Rothesay Castle Rothesay Castle

 The original castle was probably built around 1098 by the Viking Magnus Barelegs who came from Norway to conquer the Scottish islands.
 Later it fell into Scottish hands, but was attacked by Norsemen in 1230 and again in 1263 when it was captured by King Haakon who was subsequently defeated at the Battle of Largs.